dejvis90/validity-testnet-explorer/README.md

 mysql -u root -p

 -- Create a database for the explorer
-CREATE DATABASE testnet_explorer;
+CREATE DATABASE db_name;

 -- Create a user for the explorer
-CREATE USER 'explorer'@'localhost' IDENTIFIED BY 'yourpassword';
+CREATE USER 'user'@'localhost' IDENTIFIED BY 'yourpassword';

 -- Grant privileges
-GRANT ALL PRIVILEGES ON testnet_explorer.* TO 'explorer'@'localhost';
+GRANT ALL PRIVILEGES ON db_name.* TO 'user'@'localhost';

 -- Apply changes
 FLUSH PRIVILEGES;